tvcasey/practice2/README.md

 1. Check out the @abcd19st-grid code to determine what is needed for it to work.
 2. Module.exports = MyTable; is not necessary.
 3. Play around with the ROUTER in index.js.
 Should we not use the <App/> or the <MyTable/>.

+3-7-21

+CALLING AN END TO THIS PROJECT.
+THE NPM @abcd19st-grid has some specifics to make it work that I couldn't find.
+The react works as I was taught, but the definition of the import @abcd19st-grid components were not working right.
+I looked at the export default, but nothing there was wrong.
+Also, the index.js file may have been the culprit.
+I'm going to go forward and start another React project and find an npm that hopefully doesn't have a snag.
+I made sure the React worked.
+You'll find a button that I coded pretty much on my own.
+Six months later things are making sense.
+This is a lot of fun for me.